pbelabbes/bonita-doc/CONTRIBUTING.md

 Insert an image like this :  `![Your alternative name](images/mandatoryImageFileName.ext)`

-**NOTE :** Image that are to heavy slow down the loading of the page do not insert images that weight more than 70KB.
+**NOTE :** Image that are to heavy slow down the loading of the page.
+Do not insert images that weight more than 70KB.

 ### Anchors